 Why Are Fascias Important?

 They also provide a sturdy anchor point for mounting the gutters.
-Be sure to keep your gutters clean at all times to avoid water pooling along the fascia.
+Be sure to keep your gutters clean at all times to avoid water pooling along the house fascia.
 This could lead to rot and mold if left for too long.

 Choosing Soffits and Fascias